AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-release-notes.md

 >[!NOTE]
 >
->See [Product availability](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html) for detailed information about the release status of B2B Commerce extension versions relative to Adobe Commerce.
+>See [Product availability](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html) for detailed information about the release status of the Admin Unified Experience extension relative to Adobe Commerce.

 ## 1.0 release (beta)